Bhat-Gurunandan/ajeeb-goa/markdown/05_chapter-5.md

 Opposition, perhaps the only politician of Goa who has enjoyed all the highest positions in the government and the elected Assembly.

-No person other than the Khashe has ever been elected the MLA of the constituencies in Sattari taluka.
-The only exception was Gopal Apa Kamat, an outsider elected in 1967 on an MGP ticket, by defeating independent candidate Baburao Desai, another Khashe.
+No person other than the *Khashe* has ever been elected the MLA of the constituencies in Sattari taluka.
+The only exception was Gopal Apa Kamat, an outsider elected in 1967 on an MGP ticket, by defeating independent candidate Baburao Desai, another *Khashe*.
 However, after Pratapsingh Rane entered the election arena in 1972, he ruled Sattari till the taluka was divided into two constituencies, Poriem and Valpoi, after Statehood from the 1989 Assembly election.
 Pratapsingh Rane is still the Poriem MLA.
 In Valpoi, Rane-supported candidates were defeated only twice by BJP’s Narhari Haldankar, in 1994 and in 2002.
 Otherwise, Valpoi MLA has always been represented by the MLAs blessed by Rane.
-Ashok Prabhu, not a Khashe in 1989; another Khashe, Venkatesh alias Bandu Desai in 1999; and then Vishwajit Pratapsingh Rane, the Junior Khashe known popularly as Baba, since 2007.
+Ashok Prabhu, not a *Khashe* in 1989; another *Khashe*, Venkatesh alias Bandu Desai in 1999; and then Vishwajit Pratapsingh Rane, the Junior *Khashe* known popularly as Baba, since 2007.
 It did not matter to Baba’s voters whether he contested as an independent, Congress, BJP, or quit any party any time to face bye-elections on another party’s ticket.

 Now, since the Senior Rane has grown old, Baba is planning to field his wife Divya from Poriem.
-Most of the time, the main opponents to them in all the elections were also the Khashe.
-Who are these Khashe or Mokasdar, holding the whole villages as Mokasso, the system which is not found anywhere else in Goa?
+Most of the time, the main opponents to them in all the elections were also the *Khashe*.
+Who are these *Khashe* or Mokasdar, holding the whole villages as Mokasso, the system which is not found anywhere else in Goa?